Christopher of Bavaria: Coronation, relations with Swedes

 In May 1442 Christopher traveled to Lödöse to meet with the nobles from all three kingdoms.
 He was elected King of Norway there and then went to Oslo where he was crowned on 2 July 1442.
 The next year he was proclaimed King of Denmark at the Urnehoved Assembly near Ribe.
 When his residence at Roskilde burned down, Christopher moved to Copenhagen and made it the capital of Denmark.

-The Swedish nobles were not happy to relinquish any power and thus didn't like him, claiming he was too German for them and that he allowed his uncle (ex-King Eric) to plunder shipping from his castle on Gotland without any attempt to stop him.
+The Swedish nobles were not happy to relinquish any power and thus did not like him, claiming he was too German for them and that he allowed his uncle (ex-King Erik) to plunder shipping from his castle on Gotland without any attempt to stop him.
 They blamed a series of bad harvests on him.
 People were so hungry they mixed ground tree bark with the little flour they could find.
 Christopher was contemptuously nicknamed the "Bark King" in Sweden.
 On the other hand, he tried to support the cities and their merchants as far as the limits of nobility and Hanseatic cities allowed.
 During his reign Copenhagen was made permanently the capital of Denmark (municipal charter of 1443).

-He carried on an ineffective policy of war and negotiations against Eric in Gotland which did little to help the dissatisfaction within both Sweden and the Hanseatic League.
-The Kalmar Union Treaty was changed so that the aristocracy had most of the policy-making powers, and the king lost many of the powers monarchs had acquired since Viking times.
+He carried on an ineffective policy of war and negotiations with Erik in Gotland did little to help the dissatisfaction within both Sweden and the Hanseatic League.
+The Kalmar Union Treaty was changed so that the aristocracy had most of the policy-making powers, and the king lost many of the powers that monarchs had acquired since Viking times.
 The results of this policy of balance were still not reached when he suddenly died as the last descendant of Valdemar IV of Denmark.

 Death

 In 1448, Christopher died suddenly at Helsingborg at age 31.
 King Christopher was buried in Roskilde Cathedral.
-His widow, Queen Dorothea, married the new king, Christian I.
+His widow, Queen Dorothea, married the new king of Denmark, Christian I.